Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

 \subsection{Sensor selection for distributed parameter estimation}

 Here we address the problem of sensor selection for communication-efficient distributed parameter estimation~\cite{Geert}.
-Let $\bbx = \bbH^{T} \bby$, where $\bbx \in \reals^{n}$ is a vector of sensor measurements (each element is the measurement of one different sensor), $\bbH^{T} \in \reals^{n \times m}$ is the observation matrix, and $\bby \in \reals^{m}$ is the parameter to be estimated; refer to \cite[Sec.
-II]{Geert} for details.
+The model under study considers the measurements $\bbx \in \reals^{n}$ of each of the $n$ sensors to be given as a linear transform of some unknown parameter $\bby \in \reals^{m}$, $\bbx = \bbH^{T} \bby$, where $\bbH^{T} \in \reals^{n \times m}$ is the observation matrix; refer to \cite[Section II]{Geert} for details.

-Following \cite[Sec.
-VI-A]{Geert}, we assume that the number of sensors is $n = 96$, the number of unknown parameters is $m=12$, and the bandwidth of the sensor measurements is $k=10$.
-Matrix $\bbH^{T}$ is random where each element is drawn independently following a zero-mean Gaussian distribution with variance $1/\sqrt{n}$, as in \cite[Sec.
-VI-A]{Geert}.
+We consider $n=96$ sensors, $m=12$ unknown parameters, and that the bandwidth of the sensor measurements is $k=10$.
+Following \cite[Section VI-A]{Geert}, matrix $\bbH^{T}$ is random where each element is drawn independently from a zero-mean Gaussian distribution with variance $1/\sqrt{n}$.
 The underlying graph support $\ccalG_{\textrm{U}}$ is built as follows.
 Each sensor is positioned at random, according to a uniform distribution, in the region $[0,1]^{2}$ of the plane.
 With $d_{i,j}$ denoting the Euclidean distance between sensors $i$ and $j$, their corresponding link weight is computed as $w_{ij} = \alpha e^{-\beta d^{2}_{i,j}}$, where $\alpha$ and $\beta$ are constants selected such that the minimum and maximum weights are $0.01$ and $1$.
 The network is further sparsified by keeping only the edges in the $4$-nearest neighbor graph.
 Finally, the resulting adjacency matrix is used as the graph shift operator $\bbS$.